-Second, it has been observed that, both globally and in India, investor returns in their equity portfolio is less than the returns generated by the equity market.
+Second, it has been observed that both globally and in India, investor returns in their equity portfolio are less than the returns generated by the equity market.

-That means though the market (Nifty / Sensex say) might have generated a good return in a period but the investor could not generate the same return.
-(Same happens with mutual funds investments as well, which is one of the preferred way to invest in equity market)
+That means though the market (Nifty / Sensex say) might have generated a good return in a period the investor could not generate the same return.
+(Same happens with mutual funds investments as well, which is one of the preferred ways to invest in the equity market)

 What do you think is the reason?

-- This is due irrational investor behaviour in different market scenarios (Buying high, Selling low) and choosing the wrong stocks (following what majority of the people do – run behind shiny stocks instead of buying good companies)
+This is due to irrational investor behaviour in different market scenarios (Buying high, Selling low) and choosing the wrong stocks (following what the majority of the people do – run behind shiny stocks instead of buying good companies)

-- This because of the fear that comes due to lack of understanding of the instrument.
+This is because of the fear that comes due to a lack of understanding of the instrument.